ethercats/degeneratefarm/README.md

 It's great that you can level up your pig, but how is it going to be displayed on OpenSea?

 This is why DegenerateFarm is so amazing.
-The same strategy that allows for generative VRF minting allows us to load a second script!
+The same strategy that allows for generative VRF minting also allows us to load a second script!
 In this case it is AlchemyWeb3.js.
-Alchemy allows us to make gas free view calls to the state of the blockchain via Web3.
+Alchemy gives us the ability to make gas free view calls to the state of the blockchain via Web3.
 This means the same script that generates the pig from sprites can also return sprites based on the current state of your pig.
 Besides the 30 second lag for Chainlink VRF to call back with a verifiably random number, it takes place in real time.

 DegenerateFarm uses Alchemy for Web3 calls because it is absolutely crucial that the dynamic properties of the upgrades are shown all of the time.
-Alchemy is superior to Infura and running your own node in a number of way, and we are working with them to help develop better whitelisting functionality for API keys for projects using our pattern.
+Alchemy is superior to Infura in running your own node in a number of ways.
+We are working with them to help develop better whitelisting functionality for API keys for projects using our pattern.

 ## Characters and Personality